 What Should I Do if a Keloid Grows Back After Surgery?

 If a keloid scar reappears after surgical removal, do not be discouraged.
-There are several alternative treatments available that can effectively manage and reduce the appearance of keloids.
+There are different medical treatments available that can effectively manage and reduce the appearance of keloids.
 Below are some types of treatments you may consider discussing with your healthcare provider to find the most suitable approach for your situation.

 Corticosteroid injections